www.barcelona.cat

 More cross-cutting training in all sectors

-A course mainly linked to business strategy, decision-making in business, financial management and human resource management.
-This is the course with the most cross-cutting perspective for the 11 selected economic sectors, with an average weighting of 12.6% in all of them.
+Training primarily related to business strategy, corporate decision-making, and human resource management.
+It is the training with the broadest perspective across the nine selected economic sectors, with an average relevance of 7.2% in all of them.

-A course relating to the study of consumer behaviour, market segmentation and market research, advertising, sales promotion and social-network management.
-This course provides the skills and abilities needed to develop effective marketing strategies which help to promote the growth and success of a company or product.
-The average weighting of this course in all economic sectors is around 4.4%.
+Training focused on the study of consumer behaviour, market segmentation and research, advertising, sales promotion, and social media management.
+This training provides the skills and competencies required to develop effective marketing strategies that help drive the growth and success of a business or product.
+The average importance of this training across all economic sectors is approximately 4.8%.

-The academic education in law aims to provide students with the knowledge and skills necessary to understand, interpret, and apply laws and legal regulations.
-These study programs cover various areas of law, such as civil, criminal, constitutional, labor, and administrative law, among others.
-The average weight of this education in all economic sectors is 3.4%.
+Academic training in law aims to provide students with the knowledge and skills necessary to understand, interpret, and apply laws and legal norms.
+These study programmes cover various areas of law, such as civil, criminal, constitutional, labour, and administrative law, among others.
+The average significance of this training across all economic sectors is 3.7%.

 Barcelona’s talent: Where was it created?